Claromentis/app-thankyou/README.md

 A simple application to say thanks to fellow employee

+ * Version 3.x - for Claromentis 8.1 (includes Pages app component)
-  Version 2.x - for Claromentis 8.x
+ * Version 2.x - for Claromentis 8.0
-  Version 1.x - for Claromentis 7.3 and 7.4
+ * Version 1.x - for Claromentis 7.3 and 7.4

 ## Installation